dachanh/Python-Crawler/README.md

 ```
 In conclusion, the above consider is the same reason it 's different perspective about use close bracket or open bracket.
 The wrong pattern is when open bracket don 't have any after bracket close it and the close bracket don't have any bracket before open it . the solution of the problem I use a stack, the stack will push all open bracket into it and loop to the string if the current index is close bracket , just check the top element of stack is the bracket same type or it 's not same type return false and after iterator the string we just check the len of stack because the length of stack is not zero , that mean don't have any close bracket fit it.

+Note: because the problem requirement check bracket, If I clear the client press string the new string dont't have any bracket , I will reponse "incorrect"

 <h2>Challenge 2</h2>

 The requirements: